-- i) How cost-effective the project is and how it could be used as base for a generic alternative solution for other projects in the future, how the incremental costs of using wood for the building construction were quantified and how the areas of design, approval, and construction activities were identified. - ii) How cost effective are the incremental costs given the complexity of the project and how realistic are they in relation to the funding request. - 6.
-Timing: Preference will be given to applicants who propose the most credible and defensible project schedule information.
+- i) How cost-effective the project is and how it could be used as a basis for a generic design concept/construction methodology for other timber bridges in the future. - ii) How the incremental costs of using wood for the bridge construction were quantified and how the areas of design, approval, and construction activities were identified.
+A class "D" cost estimate must be submitted with the application. - iii) How cost-effective the incremental costs are, given the complexity of the project, and how realistic they are in relation to the funding request. - 6.
+TIMING: Preference will be given to applicants who propose the most credible and defensible project schedule information.
 Preference will also be given to projects that will be completed before March 31st, 2022. - 7.
-Value for Investment: Preference will be given to projects where requested GCWood funding is well leveraged and/or in-kind contributions are demonstrated. - 8.
-GHG Mitigation: Projects must demonstrate how the building solution will reduce or mitigate GHG emissions compared to a similar building constructed with traditional materials and systems.
+VALUE FOR INVESTMENT: Preference will be given to projects where requested GCWood funding is well leveraged and/or in-kind contributions are demonstrated. - 8.
+GHG MITIGATION: Projects must demonstrate how the timber bridge solution will reduce or mitigate GHG emissions compared to a similar bridge constructed with traditional materials and systems.
 Projects must also provide an initial estimate of carbon dioxide equivalent (CO{2e}) and how the GHG mitigation estimate was calculated.
+Preference will be given to timber bridges projects which can demonstrate additional "green" performance measures.

 In addition to the above criteria, applicants are also requested to provide information on the project's environmental, social, and economic benefits to Canada.
-Likewise, the GCWood program will give greater consideration to project submissions that demonstrate the use of (or intent to use) forest products that come from sustainably managed forests in the construction of the proposed building.
+Likewise, the GCWood program will give greater consideration to project submissions that demonstrate the use of (or intent to use) forest products that come from sustainably managed forests in the construction of the proposed timber bridge.

-3.5 Part 2: Short-List Project Analysis
+3.4 Part 2: Short-List Project Analysis

-The highly-ranked projects emerging from the Part 1 evaluation above will move to the Program's "short-list".
-These applicants may be requested to provide additional information to support the final funding decisions.
+The highly-ranked projects emerging from the Part 1 evaluation will move to the Program's "short-list".
+These applicants will be requested to provide additional information to support the final funding decisions.
 Short-listed project applicants may be asked to provide key documentation, which may include, but is not limited to:

-- Financial information that will be used to support a project financial risk assessment; - Summary of permits/approvals required in relation to the project; - Detailed work plan, communications plan, and key milestones; - Risk mitigation plans and/or strategies; and - Additional supporting materials to demonstrate the Proponent's commitment to the project.
+- Financial information that will be used to support a project financial risk assessment; - Summary of permits/approvals required in relation to the project; - Detailed work plan, communications plan, and key milestones; - Risk mitigation plans and/or strategies; and - Additional supporting materials to demonstrate the applicant's commitment to the project.